 While Neal O'Farrell is one of the world's longest serving security and privacy experts, he's probably the least likely expert too.

 Although he's advised governments, banks, the intelligence community, and Fortune 500 companies, he has never written a line of code in his life.
-Instead, he studied marketing in his home town of Dublin, Ireland so he could be the third generation to take over a hundred-year-old family fashion business whose clients included a who's who of the world’s rich and famous – from Coco Chanel and Yves St Laurent to the Duchess of Westminster and the Queen of Siam.
+Instead, he expected to be the third generation to take over a hundred-year-old family fashion business whose clients included a who's who of the world’s rich and famous – from Coco Chanel and Yves St Laurent to the Duchess of Westminster and the Queen of Siam.

 After nearly two decades in data security, communications security, and encryption, Neal was looking for a change.
 He found it in 2000, when he moved to San Francisco and answered an ad on Craigslist by a security startup seeking a “Content Czar.”
 The startup was ZoneAlarm (later acquired by Check Point) where Neal was hired on the spot and later became Director of Communications and finally Director of Education.

 Since then, Neal has authored more than a thousand blogs and articles, served as Technical Editor for the Hack Proofing series of security guides from Syngress (now Elesvier), and authored the book “Double Trouble – Protecting Your Identity in an Age of Cybercrime.”